 PHIL 32 = Neuroethics

-To declare a major, fill out the Program Petition form and meet with the program director.
+To declare this major, fill out the SCU Registrar's Program Petition form.